lammps/lammps/doc/src/compute_pair_local.rst

 The value *dist* is the distance between the pair of atoms.
 The values *dx*, *dy*, and *dz* are the xyz components of the *distance* between the pair of atoms.
-This value can be inconsistent due to changing interactions and neighbor list orders.
+This value is always the distance from the atom of lower to the one with the higher id.

 The value *eng* is the interaction energy for the pair of atoms.